-Standard Supporting Materials Requirements Meet all requirements for Type II and III Incident Commander.
+Standard Supporting Materials Requirements 1.
+Meet all requirements for Type II and III Incident Commander.
 See previous lists Complete a basic Public Information Officer (PIO) and Media Relations Workshop or approved equivalent course.
 Copy/scan of paper certificate, OR Attestation of course instructor that student completed course.
-3. Successfully complete the Inland SAR School course or an approved equivalent.
+Successfully complete the Inland SAR School course or an approved equivalent.
 Copy/scan of paper certificate, OR Attestation of course instructor that student completed course.
 4. Successfully complete FEMA IS-1, IS-22, IS-5.A, IS-275 courses Copy/scan of paper certificate, OR Attestation of course instructor that student completed course.
 5. Document mission practical experience: a) Function as a Type II Incident Commander on at least 10 ground missions within the five years prior to making application for this certification.
 Simulations may not be counted toward meeting this requirement.
-Signed copy of: 5.
-Organization Chart (ICS 207), OR 6.
-Incident Briefing (ICS 201), OR 7.
-Organization Assignment List (ICS203), OR 8.
+Signed copy of:Showing5.
+Organization Chart (ICS 207), OR person in IC6.
+Incident Briefing (ICS 201), OR role and7.
+Organization Assignment List (ICS203), OR documenting8.
 Attestation by IC or RA.
-AND A brief description of each mission showing best practices and lessons learned, if any.
-Showing person in IC role and documenting incident typing 6.
+AND incidentA brief description of each mission showing besttyping 6.
 Receive a simple majority of the vote of Incident Commanders present at an IC meeting after being proposed by a Type I Incident Commander.
 Attestation from an IC-I present at the IC meeting.
 If not present, an ASRC IC-II or IC-1 may email or send a letter to the Conference Training Officer.
 7. Receive a simple majority vote of the member's group.
 Group meeting minutes showing endorsement of the candidate for IC-I. 8.
-Submit the IC-I checklist to the CTO 10 CTO presents the vetted application to the ASRC BOD at the next BOD meeting.
-9. Receive a favorable two-thirds or greater vote of the members present at an ASRC Board of Director's meeting.
+Submit the IC-I checklist to the CTO10 CTO presents the vetted application to the ASRC BOD at the next BOD meeting.
+Receive a favorable two-thirds or greater vote of the members present at an ASRC Board of Director's meeting.
 The checklist shall be endorsed by the CTO with the outcome of the ASRC BOD vote and a copy returned to the member.

-$^{^{10}}$ This step is designed to ensure that all candidate applications for certification have been fully vetted before they are presented to the ASRC BOD.
+10 This step is designed to ensure that all candidate applications for certification have been fully vetted before they are presented to the ASRC BOD.